The Honourable Chrystia Freeland, MP

 Represents the riding of University—Rosedale

-Ms. Freeland was first elected as the Member of Parliament for Toronto Centre in November, 2013.
-She was elected as Member of Parliament for University—Rosedale in October, 2015 and re-elected in October, 2019 and in September, 2021.
+The Honourable Chrystia Freeland is Canada’s former Deputy Prime Minister and Minister of Finance.
+She was first elected as the Member of Parliament for Toronto Centre in 2013, then elected as the Member of Parliament for University—Rosedale in 2015 and re-elected in 2019 and 2021.

-An esteemed journalist and author, the Deputy Prime Minister was born in Peace River, Alberta.
+An esteemed journalist and author, Minister Freeland was born in Peace River, Alberta.
 She was educated at Harvard University before continuing her studies on a Rhodes Scholarship at the University of Oxford.

-In 2018, the Deputy Prime Minister was recognized as Foreign Policy's Diplomat of the Year.
-She was also awarded the Eric M. Warburg Award by Atlantik-Brücke, for her achievements in strengthening transatlantic ties.
-In 2020, she was awarded Freedom House’s Mark Palmer Prize, in recognition of her years of work in championing democracy and human rights.
+In 2018, Minister Freeland was recognized as Foreign Policy’s Diplomat of the Year.
+She has also been awarded the Eric M. Warburg Award by Atlantik-Brücke, for her achievements in strengthening Canada’s transatlantic ties.
+In 2020, she was awarded Freedom House’s Mark Palmer Prize in recognition of her years of work in championing democracy and human rights around the world.
+In 2025, she was also awarded the Foreign Policy Association Medal for her defence of democracy and the rules-based international order.

 Page details